joshmfrankel/slack-project-coding-sample/README.md

 ### Monitoring

 I would monitor the health and performance of our application with Honeybadger (error reporting) and Datadog (APM & metrics).
 Honeybadger nicely integrates into Slack as well.

+### ViewComponents & Design System

+As the application grows, it is important to standardize front-end components.
+ViewComponents give an additional layer on the standard Rails view layer similiar to the Presenter pattern.
+Using ViewComponents and TailwindCSS I would build a design system to ensure consistent UX throughout the application.
+This would also help create a common design language between Product Design, Software Engineers, and Product Directors.